thombaynes0/AligentApi/README.md

 http://localhost:6061/dates/businessDaysBetween

 Postman Tests:
-I've provided the Postman requests in the 'Postman Requests' folder which provide a body with the required parameters for each API call.
+I've provided the Postman requests (in 'Postman Requests' folder OR here https://www.getpostman.com/collections/19bd2e40c8e3c9059b7d) which provide a body with the required parameters for each API call.
 To import the requests, open postman, open a workspace and press the import button up the top left.